novaleafoahu/leafvillagedocs/content/docs/cucumbers/_index.md

 The first cucumber harvest started beginning of July (Zone 7b).
 Plants continued to grow and produce fruit until late September.

 Harvest cucumbers at the recommended length below.
-Prolonging harvesting the cucumbers results in a less desirable cucumber due to larger seeds and less fresh flavor.
+If harvesting is delayed and cucumber over ripens, the plant will slow production and result in a cucumber with larger seeds and bitterness.
 Furthermore, frequent harvesting influences the plant to continue reproducing by pushing out flowers and growing more cucumbers.
-Allowing a cucumber to ripen fully on the plant slows flower/veggie production since the plant assumes its at end of life stage. [^4]
+Allowing a cucumber to ripen fully slows flower/veggie production since the plant assumes end of life stage. [^4]